 Because yes, the same old phishing, but on steroids 😅

 Let's be honest: TCLBANKER isn't reinventing the wheel.
-It's still the classic tale of click here and lose your savings, only now it arrives via WhatsApp and Outlook to cover every platform.
-The best part is, while cybercriminals laugh, we keep trusting links to miracle offers and bank emails with spelling mistakes.
+It's still the classic click here and lose your savings story, only now it arrives via WhatsApp and Outlook to make sure no platform is missed.
+The best part is, while cybercriminals laugh, we keep trusting links for miracle deals and bank emails with spelling mistakes.
 Because, of course, who needs common sense when you can have a new trojan every week?